East-central Illinois’s Grand Prairie

 The surface of that part of the Grand Prairie known to scientists as the Bloomington Ridge Plain is decorated by a succession of these glacial middens.
-Known as end moraines, they lie in nestled arcs across the land in piles as much as 100 feet above the surrounding surface.
+Known as end moraines, they lie in nestled arcs across the land in piles as much as one hundred feet above the surrounding surface.
 As its name suggests, Moraine View State Park near Bloomington-Normal offers what Raymond Wiggers regards as one of the finest views in central Illinois of an end moraine, whose ”long, high rampart” suggests something of the scale of the Wisconsinan ice.

 Iowa writer Michael Martone noted once that a moraine is ”a highlight of the road trip . . . that could be missed if you were fiddling with the radio dial.”
-Moraines in this part of Illinois range in height from 11 to 65 yards and in width from 1 to 12 miles.
+Moraines in this part of Illinois range in height from eleven to 65 yards and in width from one to 12 miles.
 The biggest is the Shelbyville Moraine that forms the Grand Prairie’s southern and western boundary.
 The fast-flowing Wisconsinan ice dawdled to build up moraines in most spots in the Grand Prairie usually for tens, seldom more than a few hundred years; the ice stopped for a thousand years where the Shelbyville moraine system now stands, which explains its relative majesty, topographically speaking.

-Most are much more modest.
+Most area moraines are much more modest.
 “It is not the equivalent of a line of snow-clad mountain peaks,” writes Wiggers about the Minonk moraine in Livingston County, which lies south of Pontiac.
 Indeed.
 Moraines like it, or the Gilman Moraine that arc across central Iroquois county, would not be flattered with its own name on a map in many other places.
 In the Grand Prairie they are conspicuous enough to serve as landmarks.

 As is true of so much about Illinois, moraines’ plain appearance belies their complexity.
 The term “pulsating” often appears in the literature of glacial studies, which seems an odd word to apply to ice sheets that raced across the landscape at speeds of inches per year.
-The climate was cooler then but no less variable, and the ice advanced, retreated, and re-advanced many times.
+The climate was cooler overall back then but no less variable, and the ice advanced, retreated, and re-advanced many times.
 Many older moraines were buried by new debris dumped atop them by subsequent advances of ice, but sometimes new ice lobes rode up and over a stalled ice front.
 Deducing the precise origins of a given feature in a landscape of such complexity is a bit like trying to trace the career of a bill in the General Assembly.
 The larger of moraines, such as the Shelbyville, are probably better thought of as moraine complexes rather than single structures.

 The crests of moraines offered Euro-American builders both prospect and dry footing for buildings and roads, so it is no surprise that so many towns in the old Grand Prairie were built atop them.
 Shelbyville and Bloomington each stand atop eponymous moraines.
 The latter also is home to Danvers; nearby Lexington is so situated atop the El Paso moraine.
 Warrensburg in Macon County sits on the crest of the Shelbyville Moraine which here stands about 90 feet above an outwash plain that stretches to the north and west.
 One observer wrote that many of these oases, big and small, came as close as any place in the Grand Prairie to making real the Puritans’ longed-for “city upon a hill.”